alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Allocating those funds can be a tricky question.
 Personally I'd prioritise contributors (speakers and volunteers), then first-time attendees, and I'd want it to help as many people as possible -- but different events will have their own priorities.

-### Give people a way to contribute to free tickets
+<h3 id="give-people-a-way-to-contribute-to-free-tickets">Give people a way to contribute to free tickets</h3>

 Financial assistance usually comes from sponsorship, but don't discount the generosity of your other attendees.